WebTheoryLLC/omniauth-twitch/README.md

 ## Installation

-Add the OmniAuth Twitch and OmniAuth gem rails_csrf_protection gems to your Gemfile
+Add the OmniAuth Twitch and OmniAuth `rails_csrf_protection` gems to your Gemfile

 ```ruby
 gem 'omniauth-twitch'